imparpaing/Charts-Extension/README.md

-# QuickConvert v0.1
+# Charts Extension v0.1

 ## About
-Quick shoe size converter for sneaker reselling in an extension format.
+Shoe size converter and chart table for sneaker reselling in an extension format.

 ## Features
 -  Full men's and grade school size chart